margaretmf/margaretmf.github.io/keycreativewriting.md

 After sharing a smile with each customer who walks in,
 <br> she helps people find stories to begin and then end.

-She also shelves, reshelves, and sorts thousands of books,
+She also sorts and shelves thousands of books,
-<br> making sure not to disturb people reading in nooks.
+<br> making sure not to disturb people hiding in nooks.

-Checking people out, she takes cash and credit cards with care,
+Checking people out, she takes cash and cards with care,
-<br> so that people can take home something to curl up with in a chair.
+<br> so that people can take home something to read in a chair.

 And at the end of the day, she locks up the place,
 <br> making sure no one can break into the special space.